-Let’s explore in this article how to get your music noticed, by developing a solid music marketing plan and clear strategic points.
-As an independent artist, it can be challenging to get your music noticed in the music industry.
-With streaming services like Spotify and SoundCloud, there’s a lot of competition out there.
+In this article, let’s explore how to get your music noticed by developing a solid music marketing plan and clear strategic moves.
+As an independent artist, it can be challenging to get noticed in the music industry.
+With the volume of music available on streaming services like Spotify, Apple Music, SoundCloud and the like, there’s a lot of competition out there.
 However, with the right marketing strategies, it’s possible to reach a wider audience and get your music heard by new listeners.

 Are you looking to get noticed by playlist curators, media outlets and other industry pros?
 Make new connections?